 How to become IFRS 16 compliant

-- Choosing the team: Once the target model has been decided, the implementation starts and the right stakeholders need to be involved: group and local finance departments, contract management, controlling, the external auditor, and possibly external consultants to run the project and act as system integrator.
+Once the target model has been decided, the implementation starts and the right stakeholders need to be involved: group and local finance departments, contract management, the external auditor, and possibly external consultants to run the project and act as system integrator.
 Don’t forget to include internal IT and relevant technology vendors.

-- Implementation: Planon’s IFRS 16 implementation approach has four phases, starting from scoping the project through technical set up to support during go-live.
+Planon’s IFRS 16 implementation approach has four phases, starting from scoping the project, through technical set up, to support during go-live.
 This implementation phase requires both technical expertise to set up systems, and also accounting knowledge to determine how use-cases will be applied.

-- Training: Training of end users is also a critical step in the implementation.
-Training is especially important to make the most of an IFRS 16 implementation, so the result is not only IFRS 16 compliance but also improves contract management.
-This means that contract managers have a better overview of the lease portfolio and can better anticipate management actions such as stage transitions, renegotiations and exercise of renewal and termination options.
+Training of end users is also a critical step in the implementation.
+Training is especially important to make the most of an IFRS 16 implementation, so the result is not only IFRS 16 compliance but also improved contract management.
+This means that contract managers have a clearer overview of the lease portfolio and can better anticipate management actions such as stage transitions, renegotiations and exercise of renewal and termination option.

 Lessons learned from IFRS 16 software implementations

-- Assemble a comprehensive RFP to source what is needed for software and services.
+- Learn more from Accenture on where to start with your IFRS 16 lease accounting implementation in this white paper full of tips & tricks.
+Assemble a comprehensive RFP to source what is needed for software and services.

-These lessons learnt will help you to plan and execute a successful IFRS 16 implementation project for your organisation and ensure new lease accounting software is successfully implemented.
-Please reach out to Planon if you need assistance becoming compliant with either IFRS 16 or ASC 842.
+These lessons learned will help you to plan and execute a successful IFRS 16 implementation project for your organisation and ensure the lease accounting software is successfully implemented.
+Please contact Planon if you need assistance becoming compliant with either IFRS 16 or ASC 842.